The hidden truth about clear aligner orthodontics is that “AI” isn’t the answer to getting great patient outcomes.

 We’ve spoken to hundreds - yes, hundreds - of experienced clear aligner providers who have at least one horror story of a patient who did not get the outcome shown on the simulation.

-These dentists simply just trusted the “AI-led” process and didn’t control or appraise the treatment plan.
-Big brands perpetuate the idea that AI means perfect planning.
+These dentists tell us that they put their trust in what they thought was an “AI-led” treatment design process.
 But it’s dentists, as the prescribing clinician, who take full responsibility for bad outcomes - not the “AI”.